cloudmesh-community/book/chapters/prg/python-install.md

 However, "real" cloud engeneers with the most flexibility in python versions want to install python via pyenv.

+Note: Whnever possible please use for the newest version of Python 2 or 3.
+In order not to effect your OS we will use pyenv.

 ### Managing custom Python installs

 Often you have your own computer and you do not like to change its environment to keep it in pristine condition.
 Python comes with many libraries that could for example conflict with libraries that you have installed.
-To avoid this it is bets to work in an isolated python we can use tools such as virtualenv, pyenv or pyvenv for 3.7.0[^1].
+To avoid this it is bets to work in an isolated python we can use tools such as virtualenv, pyenv or pyvenv for 3.7.0.
 Which you use depends on you, but we highly recommend pyenv if you can.

 #### Managing Multiple Python Versions with Pyenv